 Samoa Country Report

 The Human Rights Protection Party (HRPP) has held power almost continuously for over three decades, consolidating its position in the March 2016 general election.
-Prime Minister Tuilaepa Sailele Malielegaoi has been in office since 1998.
+Prime Minister Tuilaepa Sailele Malielegaoi has held office since 1998.
 There is a moderate risk of social unrest because of future investment projects that threaten customary land rights; however, protests and industrial unrest are unlikely to turn violent.
 Softer outlooks for tourism and agricultural production will weigh on Samoa's recovery after a series of natural disasters.
 Cyclone Amos caused extensive damage to Samoa in April 2016 and was the largest cyclone to affect the country since 2012.

-The risk of communal violence or unrest in Samoa is negligible.
+The risk of communal violence is negligible.
 Very rare labour protests in the capital Apia are usually peaceful.
 The most likely cause of social unrest is investment projects that threaten customary land rights.
 In the three-year outlook, there is a possible risk of traditional landowners coming into conflict with the government on this issue.

 Vaccinations required to enter the country